opensvc/docs.opensvc.com/source/howto.getting.started.rst

         lrwxrwxrwx 1 root root  16 17 févr.
 16:48 p26.opensvc.com.d -> /svc1/app/init.d
         -rw-r--r-- 1 root root 396 17 févr.
 14:21 p26.opensvc.com.env

-We can see that node sles2 is now ready to start our service.
+We can see that the ``sles2`` node is now ready to start our service.

 **On sles1**::